-Note: In addition to the flow described below, it is also possible (and often easier) to set up a free account on Cloudflare which offers this feature as part of their free solution and provides a dedicated SSL certificate for a small fee.
+Note: In addition to the flow described in this article, you can also set up a free account on Cloudflare (which is often also easier).
+Cloudflare offers this feature as part of their free solution and provides a dedicated SSL certificate for a small fee.

 What are domains?

 Domains are human-friendly aliases for IP addresses (note that a domain can be an alias to a “pool” of IP addresses, to spread requests over multiple servers).
 For example, “google.com” is an alias for the IP addresses 184.108.40.206, 220.127.116.11, 18.104.22.168, and so on.
 These are all servers that Google Inc. owns, and can respond to requests to search the Internet.